 University students now have more choice when it comes to studying.
 Universities are now offering programs such as a Bachelor degree in Food Technology, a Masters in Public Policy or a Masters in Business Administration.

 - Establishment of Career Centers

 To facilitate the transition from university into the world of work, students are offered advice from dedicated career centres.
 At these career centres, they can find information and advice on everything to do with employment including job skills, applying for work and job search.
 There are now careers centres at eight universities in Afghanistan.

 To attract students from impoverished backgrounds, Government has significantly subsidized the University education in 2017.
 With universities like AUAF now offering subsidies of up to 75% and free education for qualifying students.

 The Afghanistan government has pledged support for increasing the number of enrolled students in 2017.
 These policies and continuing support from international agencies, mean that Afghanistan students now have access to many more opportunities in 2017 in comparison with 2016.
-The number of programs have increased and with subsidized fees students can attend highly respected universities to obtain an undergraduate or postgraduate degree.
+The number of programs has increased and, with subsidized fees, students can attend highly respected universities to obtain an undergraduate or postgraduate degree.

 2017 has seen a number of positive changes for students in Afghanistan and, as the country continues to rebuild, it will be able to further develop its educational offering to improve the prospects for young people.